 The total points earned for each review element are weighted to determine the MCO's overall performance scores for a PIP.
-As noted in Table 2 (Scoring Matrix), PIPs are also reviewed for the achievement of sustained improvement, which is assessed for the final year of a PIP.
+As noted in Table 2 (Scoring Matrix), PIPs are also reviewed for the achievement of sustained improvement.
+Sustained improvement is assessed for the final year of a PIP, in this case, for MY 2022.